 The Institute of Cancer Research, London, is one of the world’s most influential cancer research organisations.
-Today, find out about our PhD opportunities, read about how NICE could bring new medicines into the NHS and hear about our Liver Cancer Appeal.
+Today, find out about our PhD opportunities, read about how we transformed prostate cancer treatment, and hear about our Liver Cancer Appeal.

 We’re searching for the brightest minds in cancer research.
 Our new studentships are now open.